nrfconnect/sdk-nrf/applications/nrf_desktop/doc/battery_charger.rst

 By default, the module is disabled and the :ref:`CONFIG_DESKTOP_BATTERY_CHARGER_NONE <config_desktop_app_options>` option is selected.
 Set the option :ref:`CONFIG_DESKTOP_BATTERY_CHARGER_DISCRETE <config_desktop_app_options>` to enable the module.

-The module requires a node labeled ``battery_charger`` with ``battery-charger`` compatible set in Devicetree.
+The module requires a node labeled ``battery_charger`` with a ``battery-charger`` compatible set in Devicetree.
-Three properties are required: the CSO (Charge Status Output) GPIO spec, the Enable GPIO spec and the CSO switching frequency.
+The charge status output (CSO) GPIO spec, the Enable GPIO spec, and the CSO switching frequency properties are also required.
-Below you can find an example:
+See the following snippet for an example:

 .. code-block:: devicetree